uramoon/uramoon.github.io/_members/wspark.md

     Nowon-gu, Seoul, Korea
 ---

-I am interested in RL, especially Game AI.
+I'm interested in RL, especially Game AI.
 I enjoy implementing the game as a RL environment and clearing it with AI.